NunesClement/NunesClement/README.md

 ⚡️ Generally I like to make stuff work and any language or paradigm interests me.

-   Since 2022, apart from freelancing, I have accentuated work on side-projects, by selling my own projects or by applying for calls for tenders!
+   Since 2022, apart from freelancing, I have accentuated my work on side-projects, by selling my own projects or by applying for calls for tenders!